YuShiCheryl/techin510-meowmatch/README.md

 # MeowMatch - Cat Food Recommendation System 🐱

-MeowMatch is a web application built with Streamlit that helps cat owners find the perfect food recommendations for their beloved feline friends.
+MeowMatch is a web application that helps cat owners find the perfect food recommendations for their beloved feline friends.
 The application features a modern, user-friendly interface with personalized food suggestions and product showcases.

 ## Features ✨